 This has to be one of the most common questions that learner drivers have in their mind practically ALL the time.
-Why?
-This blog will explore what is actually behind this question.
+This blog from BIG TOM admin will explore what is actually behind this question.
 The answer will be more revealing than you might have imagined.
 If you want to get in the right mindset for knowing how quickly you can learn to drive, read on…

 This is probably the number 1 question on the mind of all learner drivers.
 Is it to do with money, and how much it will cost to learn to drive?
 Or perhaps time, and knowing how long you have to commit to this?
 But is it possible that you are surrounded by people who are telling you how “easy” it is to learn to drive, how few driving lessons they took, and with big sighs, rolling of eyes, raised eyebrows, you get the “how long have you been taking driving lessons now?” question.
 How does that make you feel?